oracle/fmw-kubernetes/docs-source/content/idm-products/oig/configure-design-console/using-the-design-console-with-nginx-ssl.md

 If you haven't already configured an NGINX ingress controller (SSL) for OIG, follow [Using an Ingress with NGINX (SSL)](../../configure-ingress/ingress-nginx-setup-for-oig-domain-setup-on-k8s-ssl).

-Make sure you know the master hostname and ingress port for NGINX before proceeding e.g `https://${MASTERNODE-HOSTNAME}:${MASTERNODE-PORT}`.
+Make sure you know the hostname and port for the NGINX ingress controller before proceeding e.g `https://${HOSTNAME}:${PORT}`.
 Also make sure you know the Kubernetes secret for SSL that was generated e.g `governancedomain-tls-cert`.

 ### Setup routing rules for the Design Console ingress